syncfusion-content/maui-docs/MAUI/ImageEditor/undo-redo.md

 # Undo Redo in .NET MAUI Image Editor (SfImageEditor)

-One of the important features of the image editor control is to perform `Undo` and `Redo` operations for adding shapes, text, effects, and drawing paths.
+One of the important features of the image editor control is to perform `Undo` and `Redo` to revert the edited changes.

 ## Undo

 The [`Undo`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Undo) method is used to revert the changes done previously over an image.

-Undo can be performed for the following operations:

-* Add or delete shapes or text
-* Change positions
-* Color or fill changes
-* Path drawings
-* Applying effects
-* Cropping
-* Transformations

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}